codeOfRobin/Questions-to-ask-your-interviewer-iOS/README.md

 	- [ ] Does it have several environment references?
 	- [ ] Can you dry run a lane on your machine right now?
 	- [ ] Codesigning?
+- [ ] Testing ?
+	- [ ] Does the management feel testing is not an important aspect of software development / can be taken up later?
+	- [ ] How many people in the team have heard about Test Driven Development?
+	- [ ] What are the types of test you write (Unit/Integration/functional/UI)?
 - [ ] What architectural patterns are you using to make development easier or more consistent?
 What problems with your current approach have you come across after settling on one (if you have one)?
 - [ ] Team/People
 	- [ ] comms - slack?